Getting a New Puppy -What do I Need to Know

 It is also crucial that you feed your puppy

-a puppy formulated food as the needs of a young dog are much
+a puppy formulated food as the needs of a young

 different to the needs of an adult dog.